jfmartinz/ResourceHub/Machine learning/README.md

       </tr>
   </table>

-### Best Practices
+### Courses

-> Some resources to help adhere to industry best practices.
+> These are Some valuable resources for learning Machine learning.

   <table width="100%">
       <tr>